-The 2006 Guidelines for Gamete and Embryo Donation provide the latest recommendations for evaluation of potential sperm, oocyte, and embryo donors, incorporating recent information about optimal screening and testing for sexually transmitted infections, genetic diseases, and psychological assessments.
-This revised American Society for Reproductive Medicine Practice Committee document incorporates recent information from the US Centers for Disease Control and Prevention, the US Food and Drug Administration, and the American Association of Tissue Banks, with which all programs offering gamete and embryo donation services must be thoroughly familiar.
-(Fertil Steril® 2006;86(Suppl 4):S38-50. ©2006 by American Society for Reproductive Medicine.)
+The 2008 Guidelines for Gamete and Embryo Donation provide the latest recommendations for evaluation of potential sperm, oocyte, and embryo donors, incorporating recent information about optimal screening and testing for sexually transmitted infections (STIs), genetic diseases, and psychological assessments.
+This revised document incorporates recent information from the U.S. Centers for Disease Control and Prevention, the U.S. Food and Drug Administration, and the American Association of Tissue Banks, with which all programs offering gamete and embryo donation services must be thoroughly familiar.
+(Fertil Steril® 2008;90:S30-44. ©2008 by American Society for Reproductive Medicine.)

-2006 GUIDELINES FOR GAMETE AND EMBRYO Donation
+2008 GUIDELINES FOR GAMETE AND EMBRYO DONATION: A practice committee report

-2006 Guidelines for gamete and embryo donation: a practice committee report

-Guidelines for sperm donation

-Guidelines for oocyte donation

-Guidelines for cryopreserved embryo donation

-Psychological assessment of gamete donors and recipients

-Psychological guidelines for embryo donation

-Appendix A: Minimal genetic screening for gamete donors
+Guidelines for sperm donation Guidelines for oocyte donation Guidelines for cryopreserved embryo donation Psychological assessment of gamete donors and recipients Psychological guidelines for embryo donation Appendix A: Minimum genetic screening for gamete donors